Regulation of pelvic mesh

 Who regulates medical devices?

 The Commonwealth Government’s TGA is responsible for the regulation of medical devices such as transvaginal mesh in Australia and has taken action.
 On January 4 2018, transvaginal mesh products designed solely for the treatment of pelvic organ prolapse and single incision mini-slings used for the treatment of stress urinary incontinence were removed from the Australian Register of Therapeutic Goods (ARTG) and are now unavailable for legal supply in Australia.
-The TGA took this regulatory action after a review found there was insufficient scientific evidence to show that the risks to patients outweighed the benefits.
+The TGA took this regulatory action after a review found there was insufficient scientific evidence to show that the beneifts to patients outweighed the risks.

 It should be noted that mini-slings are different devices to mid-urethral slings, which have not been removed from the ARTG.